oliveiraallex/pharo-contribute-tutorial/update-your-pharo-fork.md

 Enter your Github login and now you have your Github repository updated with the official Github Pharo Project Repository:
 ![image](https://user-images.githubusercontent.com/39618015/60454247-a5c61c80-9c33-11e9-8c45-e3f502cbc8b6.png)

-The status of repository in Iceberg is **_Uncommited changes_**, but you don't need commit it.
+The status of the repository in Iceberg is **_Uncommitted changes_**, but you don't need to commit it.
-Your Github repository already is update:
+Your Github repository already is updated:
 ![image](https://user-images.githubusercontent.com/39618015/60344707-6f7c6900-99b7-11e9-8b18-36238107224f.png)
 ![image](https://user-images.githubusercontent.com/39618015/60344735-80c57580-99b7-11e9-9098-349a9d4b0598.png)

 # Command line

-### Update your Pharo fork using command line
+### Update your Pharo fork using the command line

-You can also update your Pharo fork using command line in 6 commands.
+You can also update your Pharo fork using the command line in 6 commands.
 You need to have a git command line installed.

 1. $ git clone https://github.com/YOUR-USER-NAME/pharo.git
 2. $ cd Pharo